grahamhome/llm-ant-farm/README.md

             - E.g. environment objects have changed state -> convert object trees & states to syntax and add to agent memory
             - E.g. Another agent has entered an agent's environment -> Parse that part of the environment's tree to syntax and add to agent's memory.
         - Update all agents' memories with the current date and time (incremented from previous world loop)

-## Goals
-- Replicate the Stanford experiment: obtain similar outcomes in terms of information diffusion, agent autonomy, agent ability to reflect & provide accurate information based on knowledge when interviewed.
-- Go beyond the Stanford experiment:
-    - Introduce adversarial relationships between agents e.g. competition for scarce resources & observe behavior
-    - Create a unique LLM instance for each agent trained on that agent's memories & prompt it for agent actions & dialog.
-(Solve problem of only using some memories for each action/dialog prompt).
-Retrain each LLM with new memories each night.